Performances for Schools

-As well as heavily subsidised tickets for all students, we offer the opportunity to apply for a grant to help towards the cost of booking transport for a trip to a Glyndebourne.
+As well as heavily subsidised tickets for all students, we offer the opportunity to apply for a travel grant to help towards the cost of booking transport for a trip to Glyndebourne.

 We accept ticket applications from groups in full time education based within 25 miles of Glyndebourne.

 Glyndebourne is in the heart of the Sussex countryside, just 10 miles outside Brighton.
 There’s plenty of on-site parking for coaches, and 12 acres of gardens for pupils to enjoy.

 We understand that, for some children, the behaviour expected during a theatre performance may become overwhelming during their visit.
 To ensure that all members of the audience enjoy the experience, we provide a relaxed space adjacent to the auditorium in which students can continue to watch the opera via a live link to the stage.

 To find out more about this and other resources for any children who may need additional support, please contact us at email@example.com.

 - Pupils will each receive a free programme with a synopsis, cast list and lots of useful information on what to watch out for.

 - You will receive a signed poster for your classroom to remember the visit.

 - Each of your pupils will be invited to provide feedback – we love to hear their thoughts.